VincentRoma/Angular_Seed/README.md

 Folder | Contains
 --- | ---
-app | Everything regarding your app app/components | Folders that you create for every model functionality (e.g. cars, phone etc...) app/components/main | Typical app folder exemple, contains the html for directives and controllers, and the controllers, factories and directives app/components/index.html | Main template into which every sub template is going to be injected, link every new file/app/dependencies you add in this file.
-You can add pre processors to your project to do it for you. app/components/app.js | Main configuration of you application, add every modules you create in the app declaration and you also define your routes here.
+components | Folders that you create for every model functionality (e.g. cars, phone etc...) components/main | Typical app folder exemple, contains the html for directives and controllers, and the controllers, factories and directives index.html | Main template into which every sub template is going to be injected, link every new file/app/dependencies you add in this file.
+You can add pre processors to your project to do it for you. app.js | Main configuration of you application, add every modules you create in the app declaration and you also define your routes here.

 ### Libraries